petrovgp/esp32c3-smart-board/README.md

 A compact, battery-powered ESP32-C3 development board designed in **KiCad 9**, integrating power management, motion sensing, and display support in a small form factor.
 Ideal for low-power IoT or wearable applications.

-## 🏢 Sponser of today's project - PCBWay!
+## 🏢 Sponsor of today's project - PCBWay!

 A huge thank you to PCBWay for sponsoring this project!